BF-FrontEnd-class-2025/group-2-hyf/planning/development-strategy.md

 # HYF look alike Website

 <!-- describe your project -->
-This project is to reverse engineer the [Hack Your Future (HYF) website](https://www.hackyourfuture.net/).
+This project is to make a  reverse engineering about  [Hack Your Future website](https://www.hackyourfuture.net/).

 ---